enso-org/enso/docs/language-server/protocol-language-server.md

   executionContextId: UUID;

   /**
-   * A qualified name of the module containing the expression which creates
+   * A qualified name of the module containing the value to be visualized.
-   * visualization.
    */
-  visualizationModule?: String;
+  visualizationModule: String;

   /** An expression that creates a visualization. */
   expression: String | MethodPointer;